suniash/agentic-rag/docs/learning_pathways.md

 ## Learning evidence checklist

 Use this checklist to track progress regardless of persona.
-If you can tick each box, you have a credible story for peers, managers, or Medium readers.
+If you can tick each box, you have a credible story for peers, managers, or blog readers.

 - [ ] **Context brief** – A short doc describing the user problem, target metrics, and assumptions.
 - [ ] **Architecture sketch** – Screenshot or diagram of your agent graph and data flow.